lenewsad/IntuneEDU/IntuneEDU/what-are-groups.md

 5. Select **OK** to save your changes.

 > [!NOTE]
-> If the group you selected is a member of more than one group, moving that group removes it from all other groups.
-The group you select will become its only location.
+> If the group you selected is a member of more than one group, moving that group [removes it from all other groups](why-cant-i-move-this-group.md).

 ## Delete a group
 Deleting a group removes the collection of apps and settings on the device.
 Deleting a group does not remove those users or devices from Intune for Education.